zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

 ## **STEP 1**: Login to the OCI Console

-If you haven't already, Sign in to your account.
+If you haven't already, sign in to your account.

 ## **STEP 2**: Select the Home Region